-Can you be extremely busy and still be bored?
+Can you be extremely busy and still be affected by boredom?

-How about you, are you bored, confused or dissatisfied with your life?
-The sad truth is, most people are bored out of their minds!
+How about you, are you dealing with boredom or feelings of dissatisfaction?
+The sad truth is, many people are bored out of their minds!

 Why?
 Because, from the time they get out of bed in the morning, until the time they climb back into bed at night, nothing fun or exciting ever happens.
 There is nothing for them to look forward to.
 No reason to feel totally jazzed about their day.
-No sense of eager anticipation.
+No sense of eager anticipation or excitement.

 It’s the same old breakfast, lunch, and dinner.
 It’s the same boring shallow conversations about the weather or the news, with the same old boring people.
 Multiply this by 7 days a week, times 52 weeks a year, and what do you get?
 You get a bland, boring, lifeless, soul sucking existence!

 1) How about a vacation?
 A really nice vacation can break up the boredom, and get you feeling all fired up and excited.
 Vacations are a great idea, and I think it is extremely beneficial to take them regularly.
 But you can only take so many vacations, and their effect will only last so long.
 Then it’s back to the same old grind.